What’s green, tastes like the ocean and is absolutely packed with the potential to keep your body running at top-notch?

 Spirulina comes from a blue-green algae plant found in oceans and salty lakes.
 It’s typically sold as a powder or as a tablet supplement and is rich with good-for-you nutrients, like:

 There is a growing body of research supporting spirulina’s positive effects on people.
 Even more benefits have been shown in animal models that may translate to humans.
-Czerwony says the evidence thus far points to several reasons to be excited about the health benefits of spirulina.
+Czerwony says the evidence so far points to several reasons to be excited about the health benefits of spirulina.

 “Antioxidants have this wonderful ability to go in and beat up on free radicals, which are essentially poisons that we come in contact with in our everyday lives,” Czerwony explains.
 “Antioxidants reduce inflammation in our bodies, which can decrease the chances of a whole host of diseases.”